Veszprém County

 Veszprém (Veszprém vármegye, [ˈvɛspreːm]; Komitat Wesprim (Weißbrunn)) is an administrative county (vármegye) in Hungary.
 Veszprém is also the name of the capital city of Veszprém county.

 Veszprém county

 Veszprém county lies in western Hungary.
 It covers the Bakony hills and the northern shore of Lake Balaton.
 It shares borders with the Hungarian counties Vas, Győr-Moson-Sopron, Komárom-Esztergom, Fejér, Somogy and Zala.
 The capital of Veszprém county is Veszprém.
 The river Marcal runs along part of its western border.
-Its area is 4613 km².
+Its area is 4,613 km².

 History

 Demographics

-In 2015, it had a population of 346,647 and the population density was 77/km².
+In 2015, the county had a population of 346,647 and the population density was 77/km².

 Ethnicity

 Besides the Hungarian majority, the main minorities are the Germans and Roma.